 - Isn't 14 too young to specialise?

-No. UTC students receive a broad education including English, maths
+No. UTC students receive a broad education including English,

-provision and are recognised by employers.
+post-16 provisions and are recognised by employers.

 - Who are UTCs aimed at?

 They are aimed at students who